ahaoboy/js-engine-benchmark/readme.md

 - [x] [MuJS](https://github.com/ccxvii/mujs): An embeddable Javascript interpreter in C.
 - [x] [XS](https://github.com/Moddable-OpenSource/moddable): Tools for developers to create truly open IoT products using standard JavaScript on low cost microcontrollers.
 - [x] [Hermes](https://github.com/facebook/hermes): version 0.1.0, 64 bit Linux binary downloaded from here.
 The benchmark was run with the -O option (=enable expensive optimizations).
+- [x] [JavaScriptCore](https://github.com/WebKit/webkit/tree/main/Source/JavaScriptCore): JavaScriptCore is the built-in JavaScript engine for WebKit, which implements ​ECMAScript as in ​ECMA-262 specification.
 - [ ] [JerryScript](https://github.com/jerryscript-project/jerryscript): Ultra-lightweight JavaScript engine for the Internet of Things.
 - [ ] [DukTape](https://github.com/svaarala/duktape): embeddable Javascript engine with a focus on portability and compact footprint
 ## bench